StructuralEquationModels/StructuralEquationModels.jl/docs/src/tutorials/concept.md

 It can be used to control options like the optimization algorithm, linesearch, stopping criteria, etc.
 There are currently two available backends, [`SemOptimizerOptim`](@ref) connecting to the [Optim.jl](https://github.com/JuliaNLSolvers/Optim.jl) backend, and [`SemOptimizerNLopt`](@ref) connecting to the [NLopt.jl](https://github.com/JuliaOpt/NLopt.jl) backend.
 For more information about the available options see also the tutorials about [Using Optim.jl](@ref) and [Using NLopt.jl](@ref), as well as [Constrained optimization](@ref).

+# What to do next

+You now have an understanding about our representation of structural equation models.

+To learn more about how to use the package, you may visit the remaining tutorials.

+If you want to learn how to extend the package (e.g., add a new loss function), you may visit [Extending the package](@ref).

 # API - model parts